Pinsplash/SEFGD/README.md

 Original|Mine
 --|--
 "*A map placed entity which activates with long use.*" | "*It's an object that requires a player to continuously press +use on it to interact with it.*"

+# Legacy support entities
+Some entities (e.g. func_wall) that are meant to be replaced with other entities are included in these FGDs for basic legacy support.
+They are noted as obsolete and have the obsolete sprite, and are included in the "removed" counts above.